kaiserjd/kaiserjd.github.io/_posts/2024-5-11-DEFEATING-CGNAT.md

 # Conclusion

 This whole process probably took me about a month of on and off work.
-I left quite a bit out and would highly recommend again to anyone who has this need to try [mochman](https://github.com/mochman/Bypass_CGNAT)'s automated solution before going this route.
+I left quite a bit out and would highly recommend again to anyone who doesn't wish to go through this process to try [mochman](https://github.com/mochman/Bypass_CGNAT)'s automated solution beforehand.

 While I may not have had a lot of time to dedicate to this project over this past semester, and while I certainly made plenty of mistakes along the way, I learned an absolute ton from doing this.
 I'm almost a little bit thankful to my ISP for not making it easy on me, as I wouldn't have had a reason to learn this otherwise.